Or 4 easy payments of $6.24 with info

-Finally watercolourists are not bound to only using paper as their only painting surface for too long, the beautiful medium of watercolor has been confined to a paper-behind-glass niche.
-Now, with this exciting new ground, anything you've dreamed of painting with watercolor can become a reality.
-It’s easy to use—just brush it on—& its incredibly versatile.
+Finally watercolourists are not bound to only using paper as their only painting surface.
+For too long, the beautiful medium of watercolour has been confined to a paper-behind glass niche.
+Now, with this exciting new ground, anything you've dreamed of painting with watercolour can become a reality.
+It’s easy to use just brush it on & its incredibly versatile.
 Here are a few tips for getting the best results.

-Absorbent or semi-absorbent surfaces require no special prep before brushing on DANIEL SMITH Watercolor Ground.
+Absorbent or semi absorbent surfaces require no special prep before brushing on DANIEL SMITH Watercolour Ground.
 These include paper, canvas & other fabrics, wood, plaster, shells & hardboard.
-Non-absorbent surfaces such as metal, plastic or glass should be lightly abraded with sandpaper or steel wool before brushing on the Watercolor Ground.
+Non-absorbent surfaces such as metal, plastic or glass should be lightly abraded with sandpaper or steel wool before brushing on the Watercolour Ground.

-Let Watercolor Ground dry & cure for at least 24 hours.
+Let Watercolour Ground dry & cure for at least 24 hours.
 This allows it to attain the right degree of absorption.

-DANIEL SMITH Watercolor Ground works beautifully with watercolors & thinned acrylics.
+DANIEL SMITH Watercolour Ground works beautifully with watercolours & thinned acrylics.
 Because it creates a surface more absorbent than paper, you will want to use less water with your paint.
 Experiment & see what works best for you.
 It also works beautifully with DANIEL SMITH Masking Fluid.

-As with all watercolors, your work on DANIEL SMITH Watercolor Ground will need to be fixed if it will not be framed behind glass.
+As with all watercolours, your work on DANIEL SMITH Watercolour Ground will need to be fixed if it will not be framed behind glass.
 GOLDEN Archival Aerosol MSA Varnish with UVLS is an excellent spray varnish that will protect your work on any surface.
 Use it at room temperature in a well-ventilated area.